publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schIV/m__us_usc_t8_s1642.md

     (b) __State compliance__

-        Not later than 24 months after the date the regulations described in subsection (a) of this section are adopted, a State that administers a program that provides a Federal public benefit shall have in effect a verification system that complies with the regulations.
+        Not later than 24 months after the date the regulations described in subsection (a) are adopted, a State that administers a program that provides a Federal public benefit shall have in effect a verification system that complies with the regulations.

     (c) __Authorization of appropriations__